file-format/Docs/en/web/shtml.md

 ## What is an SHTML file?

-A file with .shtml extension is a webpage that is written in HTML and includes server instructions.
+A file with .shtml extension is a webpage that is written in [HTML](/web/html/) and includes server instructions.
 It may also contain server-side includes similar to ASP files for faster loading.
 The server side files can also contain executable code that can make the server to load slower than usual.
-SHTML are similar to HTML but they also allow the use of simple server commands.
+SHTML files are similar to HTML but they also allow the use of simple server commands.
 These server commands are performed in a simple computer programming language called Server Side Includes (SSI).
-SHTML has been largely superseded by other server side programming languages such as PHP includes.
+SHTML has been largely superseded by other server side programming languages such as [PHP](/programming/php/) includes.

 ## SHTML File Format